kloggy/HA-Irrigation-Version2/README.md

 Whilst I believe that version 1 could easily cope with this by the careful use of copy and paste I decided to do a complete rewrite.

 One reason for this decision was that version 1 had been one of the first things I did with HA and I always thought that there were things I could have done better.
+Furthermore, Lovelace appeared since then so thereis scope to do much more with the user interface.

 Also, being early 2020 many of us found ourselves with too much time on our hands due to the Corona virus so it seemed like a perfect project to pass some of the time.

-All that time was not necessarily a good thing though as this project has ended up growing organically day by day rather than through good design.
+All that time did not necessarily work in its favour though and this project has ended up growing organically rather necessarilythan through good design.
 Furthermore as I learnt new techniques in Lovelace this became as much a project about the user interface as it did about the irrigation.

-I am by no means a Javascript or CSS programmer so as I learn more, I may well go back at some point and rewrite (improve?) some sections.
+I am by no means a Javascript or CSS programmer so there may well be things I (or you) can improve on at some point in the future.

 Version 1 was designed around a Sonoff 4ch but for version 2, I will use an 8 relay board controlled with an ESP32.
 This in itself should make little difference as ultimately all the package does is turn switches on and off.